Agos95/Anomaly-Detection-with-RL/README.md

 1. *Preprocess and feed the state s to our DQN, which will return the Q-values of all possible actions in the state*
     - state *s* is a time series
-    - DQN is LSTM Network with binary prob output $\to$ it returns Q-values for the 2 possible actions
+    - DQN is LSTM Network with binary prob output $\to$ it returns Q-values for the 2 possible actions (or a binary value for each timestamp?)
 2. *Select an action using the epsilon-greedy policy*
     - Actions are $\{0,1\}$: with probability $1-\epsilon$ choose max Q-value from DQN, otherwise random
 3. *Perform action in s and move to s' to receive reward.
 Store transition $\langle s, a, r, s' \rangle$ to replay buffer*.